trezor/trezor-suite/.github/ISSUE_TEMPLATE/03_mobile_issue.md

 ---
 name: Mobile - new issue
 about: New issue for mobile app
 title: ''
 labels: mobile
 assignees: ''
-projects: "Suite Mobile"
+projects: 'Suite Mobile'
 ---